mrisher/smtp-sts/mta-sts.md

 This document defines a mechanism for recipient domains to publish policies
 specifying:

-   * whether MTAs sending mail to this domain can expect PKIX authenticated TLS support
+   * whether MTAs sending mail to this domain can expect PKIX-authenticated TLS support
    * what a conforming client should do with messages when TLS cannot be successfully negotiated